databendlabs/databend/docs/doc/12-load-data/00-stage/02-stage-files.md

 ### Uploading with PUT Command

-The following examples demonstrate how to upload a sample file ([books.parquet](https://datafuse-1253727613.cos.ap-hongkong.myqcloud.com/data/books.parquet)) to the user stage, an internal stage, and an external stage with the PUT command.
+The following examples demonstrate how to use BendSQL to upload a sample file ([books.parquet](https://datafuse-1253727613.cos.ap-hongkong.myqcloud.com/data/books.parquet)) to the user stage, an internal stage, and an external stage with the PUT command.

 <Tabs groupId="PUT">